-- For Slot 0 provisioning, the Requester should issue SET_CERTIFICATE only in a secure environment (such as a secure manufacturing environment).
+- For Slot 0 provisioning, the Requester should issue SET_CERTIFICATE only in a secure manufacturing environment.
 The Requester shall issue SET_CERTIFICATE inside a secure session for slot 1-7 provisioning.
-Responder verification of Requester authorization to issue this request is outside the scope of this specification.
-The device might require a reset to complete the SET_CERTIFICATE request, potentially so that the device can generate AliasCert certificates using lower firmware layers.
-If the device requires a reset to complete the SET_CERTIFICATE request, then the device shall respond with an ErrorCode=ResetRequired response. - Table 81 SET_CERTIFICATE request message format shows the SET_CERTIFICATE request message format. - Table 82 Successful SET_CERTIFICATE_RSP response message format shows the SET_CERTIFICATE_RSP response message format.
+Responder verification of Requester authorization to issue this request is outside the scope of the current revision of the specification.
+The device may require a reset to complete the SET_CERTIFICATE request, potentially so that the device can generate AliasCert certificates using lower firmware layers.
+If the device requires a reset to complete the SET_CERTIFICATE request, then the device shall respond with an ErrorCode=ResetRequired response. - The SET_CERTIFICATE request message format table shows the SET_CERTIFICATE request message format. - The SET_CERTIFICATE_RSP response message format table shows the SET_CERTIFICATE_RSP response message format.

-Table 81 - SET_CERTIFICATE request message format
+615 SET_CERTIFICATE request message format

-Byte offset Field Size (bytes) Description 0 SPDMVersion 1 Shall be the SPDMVersion as described in SPDM version.
-1 RequestResponseCode 1 0xEE = SET_CERTIFICATE .
-See Table 4 - SPDM request codes.
-2 Param1 1 Bit [7:4].
-Reserved.
-Bit [3:0].
-SlotID where the new certificate is written The value in this field shall be between 0 and 7 inclusive.
-3 Param2 1 Reserved.
+Offset Field Size (bytes) Value 0 SPDMVersion 1 Shall be the SPDMVersion as described in SPDM version.
+1 RequestResponseCode 1 0xEE=SET_CERTIFICATE 2 Param1 1 Bit [7:4] = Reserved.
+Bit[3:0] = SlotID where the new certificate is written The value in this field shall be between 0 and 7 inclusive.
+3 Param2 1 Reserved 4 CertChain Variable Contents of target certificate chain, as specified in Certificates and certificate chains.